Scheduling a notebook

 Notebook scheduling is not supported if you run your notebook in an IBM Analytics Engine service.

-If your notebook is associated with an Anaconda-based or Spark runtime environment, the notebook kernel is always started in a dedicated runtime which consumes capacity unit hours (CUHs) that are tracked.
+The notebook kernel is always started in a dedicated runtime which consumes capacity unit hours (CUHs) that are tracked.
 The runtime is stopped when the job finishes.